 - 5. Remove thermostat and observe its closing action as it cools.
 In ambient air the thermostat should close completely.
 Closing action should be smooth and slow. - 6.
-If any thermostat is defective, replace all three thermostats.
+Replace any defective thermostat.
+On a dual thermostat engine, replace both thermostats.

 Testing Thermostat Opening Temperature